chiragbali1910/WOTSonTWITCH/README.md

 # WOTSonTWITCH
-This is a simple project to view live streamers on TWITCH.TV
+This is a simple project to view live streamers on twitch.py / live.py

 A Python script that uses Twitch.tv API to check if a user's followed channels are live.